 - Other anaesthetic complications should be discussed with the anaesthetist.

-Include pulmonary embolism, cardiac arrhythmia, heart attack, stroke or massive infection These are often rare.
+- Include pulmonary embolism, cardiac arrhythmia, heart attack, stroke or massive infection These are thankfully rare but can occur

 Pulmonary (lung) complications